-As explained in our Code of Conduct and our Corporate Social Responsibility policy, we do not accept any discrimination in our Business operations.
-Arctic Paper has not drafted a diversity policy; however, our Management Board has been striving to employ competent, creative people, holding appropriate qualifications, professional experience and education, who respond to the company's needs.
+Responsibility policy, we do not accept any discrimination in our Business operations.
+Arctic Paper does not have a dedicated diversity policy; however, our Management Board has been striving to employ competent, creative people, holding appropriate qualifications, professional experience and education, who respond to the company's needs.

-Arctic Paper S.A. sees diversity as a strength.
-It is a tool for new ideas, innovations, and to gain.
-We want Arctic Paper S.A to mirror the society in which it is operating, and we want to make sure we promote and integrate people of diverse backgrounds.
-Arctic Paper S.A chooses not to report specific quantitative targets in terms of diversity; instead, our target in this area is to keep employing those most suited, regardless of gender, sexual preferences, ethnic background, etc., for the positions we have open.
+As explained in our Code of Conduct and our Corporate Social Arctic Paper S.A. sees diversity as a strength.
+It is a tool for new ideas, innovations.
+We want Arctic Paper S.A to mirror the societies in which it is operating, and we want to make sure we promote and integrate people of diverse backgrounds.
+Arctic Paper S.A chooses not to report specific quantitative targets in terms of diversity.
+Instead, our target in this area is to keep employing those most suited, regardless of gender, sexual preferences, ethnic background, etc., for the positions we have open.

-Key performance indicator (excluding employees of Rottneros AB) 2017 2016
+Key performance indicator (excluding emp- loyees of Rottneros AB) 2018 2017 2016

-Blue-collar employees White-collar employees Blue-collar employees White-collar employees
+Blue-collar employees White-collar employees Blue-collar employees White-collar employees Blue-collar employees White-collar employees

-Number of employees 811 420 806 421
+Number of employees 807 416 811 420 806 421

-Women 129 170 126 173
+Women 124 171 129 170 126 173

-Men 682 250 680 248
+Men 683 245 682 250 680 248

-Age < 30 92 17 90 20
+Age < 30 106 16 92 17 90 20

-365 223 358 225
+Age 30-50 353 220 365 223 358 225

-Age > 50 354 180 358 176
+Age > 50 348 180 354 180 358 176

-No major reorganisations have taken place during 2017, hence the overall manning structure is unchanged.
+No major reorganisations have taken place during 2018, hence the overall manning structure is unchanged.

 We remunerate employees according to their qualifications and the value they create for the company.
 The adjustment to local conditions necessitates the use of slightly different systems between our mills.
 Overall, our employees' remuneration depends on their results at work, the agreement between the Swedish Employers Association and the trade unions (applicable to Swedish operations), and the economic situation of the company (Polish operations).
 All conditions are documented and communicated accordingly.
+We also have a separate remuneration policy for the management at the group level.to Swedish operations), and the economic situation of the company (Polish operations).
+All conditions are documented and communicated accordingly.
 We also have a separate remuneration policy for the management at the group level.

 We believe in equality of opportunity when it comes to development.
 Mill-level procedures are in place to guide our recruitment and remuneration processes.
-As an example, we make regular payroll overviews.
-Until now, these have been conducted every other year for the Swedish operations, yet as of 2017 they will be performed annually, as they are at our Polish operations.
+As an example, we annually make regular payroll overviews in all our mills.

 Currently, all employee suggestions and concerns can be raised with mill managers.
-Particularly in the Kostrzyn mill, a committee made up of internal and external stakeholders is then used to evaluate the complaints.
+The Kostrzyn mill has a specific committee of internal and external stakeholders, tasked to evaluate complaints.
 Additionally, the mill in Kostrzyn has an anonymous system in place, whereby complaints and suggestions can be raised in a phone call directly with the CEO.
-The management is considering implementing a whistleblowing line that would be open to all employees, so that they can anonymously report deviations from the Code of Conduct and the Corporate Social Responsibility policy.
-We are proud that in 2017 none of our employees raised any concern over discrimination.
+The management is considering implementing a whistleblowing system that would be open to all employees, so that they can anonymously report deviations from the Code of Conduct and the Corporate Social Responsibility policy.
+We are proud that in 2018 none of our employees raised any concern over discrimination.

 Overall, we are committed to protecting the human rights of our employees.
-At the same time, we know that this issue involves others involved in our Business Operations; this is better explained below in the "Responsible supply chain" section.
+At the same time, we know that this issue also involves other, external actors in our value chain.
+This aspect is further explained in the Responsible supply chain section.